 With all of these activity options, your trip to San Francisco will certainly not disappoint!
 Do a few or all of them – and then some.

 You’ll certainly find that no matter how many times you come back to the city, you will never actually be “done” exploring San Francisco.

 Even speaking as someone who lives here, the city never ceases to amaze!

-If you’re still thirsty for more ideas about what to do while you’re in San Francisco, and in California as a whole, don’t forget to check out my post about the best California breweries to visit, including quite a few famous ones right here in the Bay Area.
+If you’re still thirsty for more ideas about what to do while you’re in San Francisco and California as a whole, don’t forget to check out my post about the best California breweries to visit, including quite a few famous ones; right?
+Here in the Bay Area.